Some individual graduate

 Health Sciences programs (including Schools of Dentistry, Medicine, Nursing, Pharmacy, and Public Health).
 Students must obtain permission from their program to seek or hold a graduate assistantship or to receive waivers.

-Some WVU Online programs.
+Most WVU Online and Hybrid programs.
 Students must obtain permission from their program to seek or hold a graduate assistantship or to receive waivers.

 - Special Intercession courses.
 Waivers may not be used for Special Intercession courses.